 Faxing services remain an integral part of the medical industry because they offer an efficient way to transfer information.
 Faxing, however, is not always secure.
-There are major vulnerabilities that can compromise a provider’s clinical data or patient health information (PHI).
-Here we’ll explain how faxing works, and offer a method of HIPAA-compliant faxing
+Major vulnerabilities can compromise a provider’s clinical data or patient health information (PHI).
+Here we’ll explain how faxing works and offer a method of HIPAA-compliant faxing.

 What is Faxing, and Is It Secure?

 Faxing is a process that scans a document, converts it into a picture file (.TIF), and sends it to another fax machine or desktop application.
 Fax is typically sent through phone lines; a fax machine “calls” another fax machine, and sends the information through.
 Many practices use fax machines, but most are unaware of the glaring vulnerabilities:

 - Anyone with access to phone lines can tap into a phone line and retrieve sensitive information sent through fax, like patient health information